An update on a classic silhouette for winter running cut from a four-way stretch shell with pockets and stirrups.

 63% Nylon / 31% Polyester / 6% Elastane

 Machine Wash Warm

-The biggest upgrade we made over the original Bislett pants is the fabric.
-Our Bisletts are constructed from our Swiss-made, lightweight, four-way Eliot Stretch material–the same Dryskin we use in our best-selling Longfellow Shorts and Eliot Track Jacket.
-When the Bislett was first made this material tech was the stuff of dreams, now it’s a reality.
-Moisture wicking, abrasion resistant, and ducks only wish water rolled off their backs so well.
+The biggest upgrade we made to the originals is in the fabric.
+Our Bislett Pants are constructed from an innovative Swiss-made, four-way stretch dryskin fabric.
+Back in the 1980's this material technology was the stuff of dreams.
+Now it’s a reality: moisture wicking, abrasion resistant, and ducks only wish water rolled off their backs so well.
 Critics agree we’ve hit on something magical here.